-The only preference is an "early review" for the math, science, and technology students currently enrolled in the Newburg, Farnsley, or Meyzeek magnet programs.
-This only applies to Manual's MST magnet.
+The only preference is an "early review" for the Math, Science, and Technology (MST) students currently enrolled in the Newburg, Farnsley, or Meyzeek magnet programs and for Visual Arts (VA) and YPAS applicants who are currently enrolled in Noe or Western magnet programs.
+This only applies to Manual's MST magnet, VA, and YPAS magnets.
 However, there are still openings for students from other middle schools who apply to this magnet.

 Yes.
 However, this is only possible after a student has gained admission via another (non-YPAS) magnet program.
 After being accepted by the MST, HSU, VA, or J&C magnet program, a student may contact YPAS and ask to audition for the Vocal Music, Orchestra, Concert Band, or Piano programs.
 If that audition is successful, a student must take two (2) YPAS classes each year for four (4) years.
 The student must complete the requirements for both magnets and this can be very demanding.